smolijar/gitwiki-thesis/src/analysis/user-access.md

 The diagram presumes that SSH authentication succeeds.

 The first step in the process is to run the `gitolite-shell` with the username and the repository name, supplied via SSH by the remote user.
-At this point, Gitolite can evaluate (and eventually deny) the access, because it already knows the authenticated username, as well as the repository name and the action (is it a read action, like `git fetch`, or write like `git push`).
+At this point, Gitolite can evaluate (and eventually deny) the access, because it already knows the authenticated username, as well as the repository name and the action (is it a read action, such as `git fetch`, or write, for instance `git push`).
 If Gitolite does not deny access at this point, Git standard command is invoked, e.g. `git-upload-pack` for cloning or pulling form a repository.

 For the read operations the first step is also its final.